 Getting a Post Office Box in Another City

-Can I get a PO Box in a different city?
+How do I get a PO Box when I’m moving?

 Note: You must be 18 years of age or older to apply for a PO Box.

-You can reserve your PO Box online on the USPS.com website or in person at your current local post office.
-Here’s how you reserve your PO Box:
+You can reserve a new PO Box online on the USPS website or in person at your current local post office.
+Here’s how:

-Decide which USPS post office locations online and decide which location you would like to reserve your mailbox at in your new city.
-Click here to search USPS post office locations.
-Most people like their PO Box location to be near their home or work, but choose the one that is best for you.
+- Pick a location.
+Search USPS post office locations online and decide which location you would like to reserve your mailbox at in your new city.
+Most people choose a PO Box location closest to their home or work, but choose the one that is best for you.

 - The USPS Form 1093 (Application for Post Office Box) must be filled out completely in order to rent a PO Box.
 Basically, it’s a rental agreement for the mailbox.
-You can get a printable copy of the Form 1093 here.

-You must have two acceptable forms of ID with you in order to get a PO Box.
-One form of ID must contain a photograph.
-Your ID must be current, contain sufficient information to confirm that you are who you say you are, contain your current address, and be traceable to you.
+Two acceptable forms of ID are required in order to get a PO Box.
+One form of ID must contain a recent photograph.
+Your ID must be current, contain sufficient information to confirm that you are who you say you are, display your current address and be traceable to you.